MIT Water Summit 2017: Water-Food Nexus

 Surface water is a primary source of water for agricultural, industrial, and household use.
 Contaminants from industrial waste, stormwater, wastewater, and agricultural runoff are polluting many of our surface water sources.
 How is surface water regulation changing?
 What are the latest technologies designed to combat surface water pollution?
 How can we curb harmful practices?

 Steve has worked as an Environmental Scientist at the U.S. Environmental Protection Agency for past 28 years.
-He primarily works on Clean Water Act programs including the restoration and clean up of polluted water bodies in New England.
-Additionally, Steve focuses on stormwater and animal agriculture impacts on water quality, and clean up strategies.
-Steve researches the impacts of climate change on water quality and potential adaptation strategies.
-Finally, he evaluates climate change mitigation and effects regarding U.S. forests and agriculture.
+He primarily works on Clean Water Act programs including the clean up and restoration of polluted water bodies in New England.
+Additionally, Steve focuses on animal agriculture impacts on water quality, and clean up strategies.
+Steve also investigates the impacts of climate change on water quality.
+Previously, he evaluated climate change effects and mitigation strategies regarding U.S. forests and agriculture.
+He holds a B.S in Natural Resources from the University of Michigan, and a Masters and Doctor of Forestry from Yale University.

 Allison is the Science & Research Director at Field to Market.
 She comes to Field to Market from a research institute at the University of Maryland where she conducted research and managed science programs for federal government clients.
 She has fifteen years of experience in research on agricultural systems and their interactions with energy systems and the environment.
 Her work has included participation in field campaigns to simulation modeling at farm to national and global scales.
 She has written or contributed to over 50 peer-reviewed publications, and held leadership positions with several national and international scientific programs.
 Allison holds a B.A. from Carleton College and a Masters of Environmental Management from Duke University.